Andrea Moro

 Andrea Carlo Moro (/it/; born 24 July 1962) is an Italian linguist, neuroscientist and novelist.

 He is currently full professor of general linguistics at the Institute for Advanced Study IUSS Pavia and the Scuola Normale Superiore in Pisa, Italy, and founder and former director of NeTS and of the Department of Cognitive Behavioural and Social Sciences.
-He studied at the University of Pavia for his laurea, then he got a Ph.D. at the University of Padua; he has been visiting a scientist several times at MIT, first with a Fulbright grant, then at Harvard.
+He studied at the University of Pavia for his laurea, then he got a Ph.D. at the University of Padua; he has been a visiting scientist several times at MIT, first with a Fulbright grant, then at Harvard.
 He was a professor at the University of Bologna and the Università Vita-Salute San Raffaele.
-He is a member of the Academia Europaea and the Pontifical Academy of Fine Arts and Letters of the Virtuosi al Pantheon.
+He is a member of the Accademia Nazionale dei Lincei, of the Academia Europaea and the Pontifical Academy of Fine Arts and Letters of the Virtuosi al Pantheon.
+He was awarded Commander for the Order of Merit of the Italian Republic, the highest-ranking honour of the Republic.